zcong1993/template-react/README.md

 create a react project support offline

-`Note:` offline need vbuild as dev devDependency, if set true, vbuild will add into devDependencies automatically
+`Note:` offline need poi as dev devDependency, if set true, poi will add into devDependencies automatically

-### vbuild
+### poi
 type: bool

 default: true

-add vbuild as devDependency.
-Make sure you have installed `vbuild` globally when set false.
+add poi as devDependency.
+Make sure you have installed `poi` globally when set false.

 ### xo
 type: bool